diversen/account/README.md

 ### Configuration

 All configuration is set in account/account.ini
+See acount/account.ini-dist for all options

-If account module will be displayed to other than admin
+If account module will be displayed to no other than admin

     account_admin_only = 1